core-wg/senml-versions/draft-ietf-core-senml-versions.md

 {::boilerplate bcp14}

-Where bit arithmetic is explained, this document uses the notation familiar from the programming language C, except that "\*\*" denotes exponentiation.
+Where bit arithmetic is explained, this document uses the notation familiar from the programming language C {{C}}, except that superscript notation (example for two to the power of 64: 2<sup>64</sup>) denotes exponentiation; in the plain text version of this draft, superscript notation is rendered by C-incompatible surrogate notation as seen in this example.

 # Feature Codes and the Version number